South African Tourism: In the media

 SA Tourism as a Destination marketing organization has emphasised the need for South Africa to be viewed as a "value-for money destination" instead of a "cheap destination".
 At the 2018 World Travel Market in London SA Tourism stated that the South Africa had to be different as lose of customers to reflect negatively on the country's reputation.

 In academia

 SA Tourism has been portrayed in a Doctor of Philosophy Thesis by Dr Tinashe Chuchu titled, Destination marketing: a study into international airport service experience, destination image and intention to revisit South Africa published by the University of the Witwatersrand.

 In 2001, Academics, Prof Leyland Pitt, Michael Ewing, Julie Napoli based at Curtin University of Technology collaborated with Pierre Berthon from University of Bath and Clive Wynne from the University of Cape Town to study the impact of the internet on the South African Tourism industry.

+Controversies

+Tottenham Hotspur FC sponsorship

+In January 2023, the Daily Maverick reported that the entity was considering a three-year sponsorship deal with the Tottenham Hotspur F.C. worth just under a R1 billion ($58 million).
+A public outcry against this deal.

+The board has agreed, 30 March 2023, not to proceed with the Tottenham Hotspur FC sponsorship proposal as advised by Tourism Minister Patricia de Lille.
+De Lille received a letter from the SA Tourism Board Chairperson stating that they are no longer considering the proposed sponsorship deal.

+On 19 April 2023, Tourism Minister Patricia de Lille announced her intention to dissolve the board of SA Tourism by the end of the week.
+The acting CEO, Themba Khumalo resigned from SA Tourism on 6 May 2023.